 Maybe I’ve just had more crappy clients in my career.
 That may very well be the case!

-Problems with per-page pricing
+Problems with per-page pricing for graphic design work

 I have experienced many problems with per-page pricing.